spantaleev/matrix-docker-ansible-deploy/docs/installing.md

 ### Maintaining your setup in the future

+While this playbook helps you to set up Matrix services and maintain them, it will **not** automatically run the maintenance task for you.
+You will need to update the playbook and re-run it **manually**.

+The upstream projects, which this playbook makes use of, occasionally if not often suffer from security vulnerabilities.

+Since it is unsafe to keep outdated services running on the server connected to the internet, please consider to update the playbook and re-run it periodically, in order to keep the services up-to-date.

+For more information about upgrading or maintaining services with the playbook, take at look at this page: [Upgrading the Matrix services](maintenance-upgrading-services.md)

 Feel free to **re-run the setup command any time** you think something is off with the server configuration.
 Ansible will take your configuration and update your server to match.
-To update the playbook and the Ansible roles in the playbook, simply run `just roles`.

-Note that if you remove components from `vars.yml`, or if we switch some component from being installed by default to not being installed by default anymore, you'd need to run the setup command with `--tags=setup-all` instead of `--tags=install-all`.
-See [this page on the playbook tags](playbook-tags.md) for more information.

-A way to invoke these `ansible-playbook` commands with less typing in the future is to use [just](https://github.com/casey/just) to run the "recipe": `just install-all` or `just setup-all`.
-See [our `justfile`](../justfile) for more information.